How The Clintons Caused The Housing Market Crash

 When the music stopped, many pioneering dot-coms went out of business.
 The Dow Jones Index, made up of dot-com blue chips, dropped more than 72 percent as Wall Street darlings saw their stock prices fall more than 99 percent from their highs.
 What happened next was an almost exact replay of the Great Depression.

-In 1933 Congress had passed the Glass-Steagall Act to stop the fraud that preceded the Great Depression.Under Glass-Steagall, banks could take deposits and make loans and brokers could underwrite and sell securities.
+In 1999 by Bill Clinton repealed the Glass-Steagall Act.
+Glass-Steagall was passed in 1933 to stop the fraud that preceded the Great Depression.
+Under Glass-Steagall, banks could take deposits and make loans and brokers could underwrite and sell securities.
 But no firm could do both.
 From 1933 to 1999 the law worked exactly as intended.
-The repeal of the Glass-Steagall Act in 1999 by Bill Clinton led directly to the mortgage-fueled meltdown of 2008 and another Great Depression.[1]
+The repeal of Glass-Steagall led directly to the mortgage-fueled meltdown and another Great Depression.[1]

-In 2000, Clinton's Affordable Housing Act[2] ordered the taxpayer-backed Fannie Mae and Freddie Mac to expand their quotas of risky loans from 30 percent of portfolio to 50 percent as part of a big push to expand homeownership.
 The Federal Reserve[3], responsible for examining banks to evaluate and rate their performance, began giving higher ratings to banks writing loans in "credit-deprived" areas were there was a high risk of defaulting and lower ratings to banks that didn’t comply.
 Banks that got low ratings lost their ability to expand lending and deposits.

 As of 2007 there were 27 million subprime and other low quality mortgages in the US financial system.
 That was half of all mortgages.
-The housing bubble peaked in 2007 and collapsed in 2008.
-Tragically, when prices fell, lower-income folks who really could not afford these mortgages under normal credit standards, suffered massive foreclosures and personal bankruptcies.
-Banks owned $700 billion in houses and the hard-earned lessons of the Great Depression had been lost by the arrogance of 1999 and consequential repeal of the 1933 Glass-Steagall Act.
+Fannie Mae and Freddie Mac owned over $1 trillion of subprime, uninsured, low quality loans.
+Lower-income folks, who really could not afford their mortgages, suffered mass foreclosures and bankruptcies.
+Banks owned $700 billion in abandoned houses with no money to lend.

 The collapse of many startup internet companies, along with several interest rate increases by the Federal Reserve, led to an economic recession precipitated by a rapid decline in the NASDAQ.
 Three years later the taxpayers had to write a check for $187 billion to rescue the insolvent Fannie and Freddie.
 This was the largest bailout in history.
 It's a perfect example of liberals using government allegedly to help the poor, but the ultimate consequences were disastrous for them.